Related Churches within the area and contact information from external sources such as Crockfords can be found below.

 All Saints, Siddington

-If you would like to attend any of our services, please read the safety notice first.
+Before you come to any of our services, please read the COVID-19 information and safety instructions.

 Welcome to All Saints Parish Church in Siddington, a small historic church at the heart of a thriving rural community, in the parish of Siddington with Capesthorne.